agroal/pgagroal/doc/GETTING_STARTED.md

-  -c, --config CONFIG_FILE      Set the path to the pgagroal.conf file -a, --hba HBA_CONFIG_FILE     Set the path to the pgagroal_hba.conf file -l, --limit LIMIT_CONFIG_FILE Set the path to the pgagroal_databases.conf file -d, --daemon                  Run as a daemon
+  -c, --config CONFIG_FILE      Set the path to the pgagroal.conf file -a, --hba HBA_CONFIG_FILE     Set the path to the pgagroal_hba.conf file -l, --limit LIMIT_CONFIG_FILE Set the path to the pgagroal_databases.conf file -u, --users USERS_FILE        Set the path to the pgagroal_users.conf file -d, --daemon                  Run as a daemon
   -V, --version                 Display version information -?, --help                    Display help